aimhubio/aim/README.md

 aim.set_params(hyperparam_dict, name='params_name')
 aim.track(metric_value, name='metric_name', epoch=the_epoch_value)
 ```
-3. Run the training and start the AI Dev Environment
+3. Run the training like you are used to and start the AI Dev Environment
 ```shell
 $ aim up
 ```
+[Here](http://demo-1.aimstack.io/) is what to expect when you first open Aim.

 ## Contents